tdda/tdda/tdda/referencetest/examples/README.md

 to see the differences.

 In this scenario, we assume that the new results are the ones we now want.
-So rerun with
+Before rewriting reference output, it's good practice to tag just the failing tests and rewrite only those, rather than rewriting everything with `-W` / `--write-all`.
+Here's the safe workflow:

+For unittest:

+    python unittest/test_using_referencetestcase.py -F
+    tdda tag
+    python unittest/test_using_referencetestcase.py -1
+    python unittest/test_using_referencetestcase.py -1W
-    python test_using_referencetestcase.py -W
+    python unittest/test_using_referencetestcase.py -9

-or:
+`-F` runs all tests and records which ones failed. `tdda tag` tags those tests. `-1` runs only tagged tests (confirm just the two you expect are failing). `-1W` rewrites reference output for tagged tests only. `-9` removes all tags.

+For pytest:

+    pytest pytest/test_using_referencepytest.py --log-failures -s
+    tdda tag
+    pytest pytest/test_using_referencepytest.py --tagged -s
-    pytest pytest/test_using_referencepytest.py --write-all -s
+    pytest pytest/test_using_referencepytest.py --write-all --tagged -s

-and it will re-write the reference output to match your modified results.
+    pytest pytest/test_using_referencepytest.py -s

 The files in the `reference` subdirectory will have changed to reflect your changes to the generators.

 Running the tests should now pass again.